Former NFL player announces bid for Senate seat in Arkansas - News Break

 “He’s been in Washington for over 20 years.
 He’s going on his third decade in Washington, in the swamp,” Bequette told The Associated Press.
 “I just think it’s time for a change, it’s time for someone new.”

 Bequette said he supports repealing the Affordable Care Act.
-He also called for completing construction of a wall along the United States' border with Mexico that Trump advocated but has been suspended by the Biden administration.
+He also called for completing construction of that Trump advocated but has been suspended by the Biden administration.

-This story has been updated to correct that Jan Morgan ran for governor in 2018, not 2014.

 Comments / 0